Xfers/straitsx-tokens/Ethereum/doc/tokendesign.md

 ### Burning

 A `minter` burns tokens via the `burn` method.
 The `minter` specifies the `amount` of tokens to burn, and the `minter` must have a token `balance` greater than or equal to the `amount` to be burnt.
 Burning tokens is restricted to `minter` addresses to avoid accidental burning of tokens by end users.
 A `minter` requires at least a `mintingAllowance` of 1 in order to burn tokens.
 A `minter` can only burn tokens which it owns.
-When a minter burns tokens, its balance and the totalSupply are reduced by `amount`.
+When tokens are burnt, the token balance of the `minter` and the `totalSupply` are reduced by `amount`.

-Burning tokens will not increase the `mintingAllowance` of the address doing the burning.
+Burning tokens will not increase or decrease the `mintingAllowance` of the address of the `minter` doing the burning.

 -   Only a `minter` may call burn.
 -   Burning fails when the contract is paused.